The Ann Sothern Show: Production

+Development

 A film actress for many years, Sothern moved to television with the CBS sitcom Private Secretary in 1953.
 During the series' fifth season, Sothern discovered her business manager had embezzled money from her, and she owed back taxes to the Internal Revenue Service as a result.
 Following the season's end, Sothern discovered Private Secretary producer Jack Chertok had sold the series rights to Metromedia without her permission and sued him.
 Although CBS had renewed the series for a sixth season, Sothern departed the series due to the lawsuit, which was eventually settled out of court.
-However, she reprised her character of Susie McNamara on the first episode of The Lucille Ball-Desi Arnaz Show in November 1957, co-starring with her friend Lucille Ball.
+However, she reprised her character of Susie McNamara on the first episode of The Lucille Ball–Desi Arnaz Show in November 1957, co-starring with her friend Lucille Ball.

 Following the success of the special, and wanting more control over her project, Sothern established her own production company Anso Productions, to develop a new series with Desilu Productions, owned by Ball and her husband Desi Arnaz.
 Ball and Arnaz enlisted their writers, Bob Schiller and Bob Weiskopf, to develop a series for Sothern with producer Arthur Hoffe.
 Hoffe kept rejecting Schiller and Weiskopf's pitches, before they eventually went to Arnaz directly with the idea to center Sothern as a career woman managing a hotel.
 The duo also oversaw the first few episodes before returning to the Ball specials.
 Sothern enlisted her Private Secretary co-star Ann Tyrrell to co-star with her in her new series, and added Ernest Truex in place of Private Secretary co-star Don Porter.
 After General Foods agreed to sponsor the first season, CBS picked up The Ann Sothern Show in May 1958.